Fayette F. Forbes: Legacy

 His personal herbarium of 16,000 specimen sheets was donated to the Gray Herbarium of Harvard University, and his Nachet-type drum compound microscope is held by the Ernst-Lewis Collection of Microscopes at Harvard University.
-Other botanical specimens are held by the New England Botanical Club, and the National Herbarium of Victoria, Royal Botanic Gardens Victoria.
+Other botanical specimens are held by the New England Botanical Club, and the National Herbarium of Victoria, Royal Botanic Gardens Victoria, the Auckland War Memorial Museum, the Royal Horticultural Society in the United Kingdom, and the Natural History Museum, Oslo.

 He named the following species and hybrids: